 Have you ever been to Denver?
 I mean really been to Denver, not flew into DIA hopped on a shuttle and headed straight to the mountains.
 No?
 Well, neither had I until I packed up my bags and move here.
 Well, actually I visited once a few months before but I had already decided with Denver’s close proximity to the mountains and international airport, this was the place for me.

 I must warn you though… during and after your trip to Denver, you may experience strong feelings to pack up and move across the country.
-Totally normal, happens to everyone, seriously I mean with over a 1,000 residents moving every month!
+Totally normal, happens to everyone, seriously, I mean we have over a 1,000 people move here every month!
 Denver is THE place to be.
 But really don’t move here we are full!

 Find a hotel in LoDo, Downtown or RiNo you will be set.
 Here are some of my favs!

 Linger – This was the hottest restaurant in the city when I moved here and still is.
 You will need to make reservations in advance!
 Totally worth it!

 El Five – Linger’s sister restaurant that stole back its beautiful rooftop.
 Make reservations even for grabbing a drink!
 A must see/do!

 Avanti Food & Beverage – Food stall and rooftops – this is perfect for feeding a crowd, day drinking, happy hour… really anytime it’s fun.